kimtore/pms/doc/options.md

   If set, the viewport is automatically moved so that the cursor stays in the center, if possible.

+## Spotify

+### Search results limit

+* `set limit=50`

+  Limit the number of search results returned from Spotify.

+  Lowering this number might decrease latency and will lower bandwidth usage.

 ## Visual options

 ### Visible columns of tracklist